-Trade and other receivables are non-interest bearing and generally on thirty day terms.
+Trade and other receivables are non-interest bearing and generally on thirty-day terms.

 A provision for impairment loss is recognised when there is objective evidence that an individual trade receivable is impaired.
-There was no impairment loss recognised in 2019 (2018: Nil).
+There was no impairment loss recognised in 2020 (2019: Nil).

-^{ &}quot;Other receivables" are significantly increased on the previous year due a provision for receivables on a major delivery of SUAS vehicles around this time.
+^{} As in the comparative year, Other Receivables are significantly higher due to an accrual for a major delivery of SUAS vehicles around this time.
+There is a corresponding payable - see note 18

-At 30 June 2019, the ageing analysis of trade receivables is as follows:
+At 30 June 2020, the ageing analysis of trade receivables is as follows: